 Hello there!
 My name is Tom and thank you for visiting my web site!
 Chances are you don't know who I am.
 That's probably because I'm just another guy out there doing his thing and trying to make the most of life.

-I currently live in Laramie, Wyoming with my wife Renee and our daschunds, Greta and Otto.
+I currently live in Wisconsin with my wife Renee and our daschunds, Greta and Otto.
 I also have two step-children and two ultra-adorable grandsons.